How the Byrds Grew Up on ‘Younger Than Yesterday’

 Nobody really talks about it much, but the Byrds were one of the '60s' most restless bands.
 Other groups jumped genres and evolved as the decade wore on, but a lot of these twists and turns were means of survival.
 For the Byrds, it all came naturally.

 The album's centerpiece, "Eight Miles High," was inspired by Indian sitar master Ravi Shankar and free-jazz legend John Coltrane, and included a guitar solo that was as close to avant-garde improvisation as mainstream music got in 1966.
-It tested the waters for the Byrds' next record, Younger Than Yesterday, which was released in February 1967.
+It tested the waters for the Byrds' next record, Younger Than Yesterday, which was released on Feb.
+6, 1967.

 All but one of Younger Than Yesterday's 11 songs was written by a band member this time (the lone exception was another Dylan cover, "My Back Pages").
 Gene Clark, the group's most prolific songwriter, left the band before Fifth Dimension's release, though he did contribute to "Eight Miles High" and a few songs leading up to that LP's sessions.

 Bassist Chris Hillman turned out to be the standout writer on the Byrds' fourth album, composing four songs on his own and one with McGuinn, the album-opening single "So You Want to Be a Rock 'n' Roll Star" (which included a trumpet solo by South African musician Hugh Masekela, another sign of the band's burgeoning influences outside of their roots).
 David Crosby, who was kicked out of the band the next year, also wrote four.